-- 4.1.3.3.1 An applicant applying for admission to a degree, diploma, higher certificate or certificate must be in possession of at least a Grade 12 Certificate, or an equivalent certificate as per approval by Senate. - 4.1.3.3.2 An applicant for a CUT degree or / and any higher qualification, must be in possession of a Matriculation Exemption Certificate or Conditional Exemption Certificate. - 4.1.3.3.3 Prospective/aspirant students already in possession of a Grade 12 Certificate or equivalent may apply for admission to a degree, diploma or certificate.
-In this case, the application is assessed using the assessment criteria published on the applicant's Grade 12 Certificate or equivalent results. - 4.1.3.3.4 In the cases specified in Section 4.1.2, the general minimum M-score qualifying the applicant for acceptance as a student is as published for that year.
-The admission criteria applicable to each learning programme of study are as specified in the CUT Calendar. - 4.1.3.3.5 Only a person holding a Grade 12 Certificate or equivalent qualification may be admitted as a student for a post-secondary qualification.
+- 3.1 An applicant applying for admission to a degree, diploma, higher certificate, or certificate must be in possession of at least a Grade 12 certificate, or an equivalent certificate as approved by Senate. - 3.2 An applicant for a CUT degree and/or any higher qualification must be in possession of a Matriculation Exemption Certificate or Conditional Exemption Certificate. - 3.3 Prospective/aspirant students already in possession of a Grade 12 certificate or equivalent may apply for admission to a degree, diploma, or certificate.
+In this case, the application is assessed using the assessment criteria published on the applicant's Grade 12 certificate or equivalent results. - 3.4 In the cases specified in 4.1.2, the general minimum M-score that qualifies the applicant for acceptance as a student is as published for that year.
+The admission criteria applicable to each learning programme of study are as specified in the CUT Calendar. - 3.5 Only a person holding a Grade 12 certificate or equivalent qualification may be admitted as a student for a post-secondary qualification.
 However, CUT may exempt a person from this criterion on the basis of the outcome of an individual RPL assessment.
-Applications for such an RPL assessment may be lodged with the Student Enrolment Services Unit. - 4.1.3.3.6 If an applicant meets the minimum subject requirements for a degree, diploma or certificate, but scores fewer than the minimum points on the CUT scoring scale for the July Grade 12 examination or a subsequent examination, CUT will consider the following aspects: - 4.1.3.3.6.1 There must be a place available for the applicant in the learning programme; - 4.1.3.3.6.2 The applicant may be subject to selection in the case of a learning programme where this is a requirement (see the chapter pertaining to the relevant faculty in the CUT Calendar); and - 4.1.3.3.6.3 If an applicant fails to qualify for admission to CUT in terms of these regulations, he/she may be subject to the testing of potential in terms of Section 4.1.2.17.1 above.
+Applications for such an RPL assessment may be lodged with the Academic Structure and Student Enrolment Services Unit. - 3.6 If an applicant meets the minimum subject requirements for a degree, diploma, or certificate, but scores fewer than the minimum points on the CUT scoring scale for the July Grade 12 examination or a subsequent examination, CUT will consider the following aspects: - (i) There must be a place available for the applicant in the learning programme. - (ii) The applicant may be subject to selection in the case of a learning programme where this is a requirement (see the chapter pertaining to the relevant faculty in the CUT Calendar). - (iii) If an applicant fails to qualify for admission to CUT in terms of these regulations, he/she may be subject to testing of potential.

-- 4.1.3.3.7 Applicants must meet the necessary subject requirements for the various learning programme. - 4.1.3.3.8 The following measuring instruments are used to test potential: - 4.1.3.3.8.1 assessment of the prior experience of mature learners; - 4.1.3.3.8.2 results achieved in the General Scholastic Aptitude Test (GSAT), which determines the potential of an applicant, as well as the English Proficiency Test, which measures an applicant's understanding of, and proficiency in English; - 4.1.3.3.8.3 Grade 12 results; and - 4.1.3.3.8.4 any other measuring instrument determined by Senate or Council. - 4.1.3.3.9 The results of the above-mentioned measuring instruments are used in accordance with the following guidelines: - 4.1.3.3.9.1 The results are arranged in sequence of achievement. - 4.1.3.3.9.2 Applicants are accepted in accordance with the needs and vacancies in the specific learning programme. - 4.1.3.3.9.3 An applicant who is not selected may be reconsidered at a subsequent selection opportunity, where the same procedures as those described above will be followed. - 4.1.3.3.10 The applicant must deliver proof that he/she is able to express himself/herself in English, both verbally and in writing, so that he/she can benefit fully from the learning programme of his/her choice.
+Applicants must meet the necessary subject requirements for the various learning programmes.

+- 3.7 The following measuring instruments are used to test potential: - 3.7.1 Assessment of the prior experience of mature learners. - 3.7.2 The results achieved in the General Scholastic Aptitude Test (GSAT), which determines the potential of an applicant, as well as the English Proficiency Test, which measures an applicant's understanding of, and proficiency in, English. - 3.7.3 Grade 12 results. - 3.7.4 Any other measuring instrument determined by Senate or Council.

+- 3.8 The results of the abovementioned measuring instruments are used in accordance with the following guidelines: - 3.8.1 The results are arranged in sequence of achievement. - 3.8.2 Applicants are accepted in accordance with the needs and vacancies in the specific learning programme. - 3.8.3 An applicant who is not selected may be reconsidered at a subsequent selection opportunity, where the same procedures as those described above will be followed. - 3.9 The applicant must deliver proof that he/she is able to express himself/herself in English, both verbally and in writing, so that he/she can benefit fully from the learning programme of his/her choice.
 Some departments, however, set higher requirements with regard to language proficiency.
-An applicant will be offered a place in a postgraduate programme on condition that he/she possesses a minimum level of proficiency in English. - 4.1.3.3.11 For applicants who matriculated in 2007 or before, CUT awards academic weights for achievement according to the following scoring scale:
+An applicant will be offered a place in a postgraduate programme on condition that he/she possesses a minimum level of proficiency in English. - 3.10 For applicants who matriculated in 2007 or before, CUT awards academic weights for achievement according to the following scoring scale: